Harrison Nicholls

 For much of my life, I’ve played the violin and composed music, which led to this work exploring the intersection of computer science and creative expression.
 My idea in creating ToneGram is to apply Context-Free Grammars to music composition through an accessible, user-friendly platform.

 ToneGram will include a collaborative dimension where users can contribute fragments to a public archive, with other users building grammars that incorporate these fragments into their own works.
-This way, in contrast to the problematic use of works without permission as training data for AI music generation, the original fragment authors are credited automatically.
+In contrast to the problematic use of works without permission as training data for AI music generation, original fragment authors are credited automatically.

 This project is currently in private development with a collaborator.